smeee23/just_cause/docs/index.md

 # Risks

+### JustCause

+Every possible step has been taken to minimize the risk to user funds as much as possible.
+We have been ++++NOT YET AUDITED++++audited

+However, JustCause is a brand new social experiment.
+Before deciding to participate in JustCause, you should carefully consider your objectives, level of experience with crypto and risk appetite.
+Most importantly, do not deposit money with JustCause you cannot afford to lose.
+Crypto markets are very risky and you may lose all or some of your deposits.

+The risks related to the JustCause platform are the smart contract risk (risk of a bug within the protocol code and the Aave protocol code) and liquidation risk (risk on the collateral liquidation process on Aave).

 ### Aave

 The Aave Protocol has been audited, and has an ongoing bug bounty program.
 It secures tens of billions of dollars of value.
 The protocol is completely open source, allowing anyone to interact and build on top of it.
 Every possible step has been taken to minimize the risk as much as possible.
 However, no platform can be considered entirely risk free.

 ### Permanent loss of a peg

 If one of the stablecoins deposited in a JustCause pool goes significantly down below the peg of $1.00 and never returns to the peg, it could mean the loss of user funds.

 </div>